ooglon/ooglon-ui/Readme.md

 - Image (really needed? react-native image has any problem? is it replaceable by expo-image? if so, replace react-native image in the entire project)

-isArrayOfStrings is duplicated.

 Create a screen with Fullscreen wrapper (e.g. login form).
 Check for keyboardawarescroll need.

-Persist colorScheme in theme provider.

 Add real links to main-menu.